saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   Above helm chart creates a new ArgoCD project for each project in values, for each component in project's components there is created a separate ArgoCD application and required for Tekton ci/cd resources (triggerbindings, roles, configmaps, jobs, serviceaccounts, pvcs and etc).

   For each Argocd project, notifications to multiple slack channels with different types of triggers are added.
 The example above define for each subscription, the slack channels (project-xx, project-xx-ci project-xx-alarms) that should be added by default.
 This can be modified to add/remove a channel in case of a custom config needed.

+  There are two ways of activating notifications, using slack-token integration and using project-webhooks integration.
+  The slack-token allows sending to any slack channel where the app is installed, that's why we should only use it in rocks/cloud cluster and not in clients clusters.
+  The project-webhook integrations can only send to the channel where it's created in Slack app 'client deployments' (https://api.slack.com/apps/A01LM626QTZ/incoming-webhooks?) and it should be used in staging/prod client clusters.

   # fill below parameters for each `project` block